Factor IX Deficiency (Hemophilia B, Christmas Disease)

 What is Factor IX Deficiency?

-Factor IX Deficiency commonly known as Hemophilia B is a slightly less common bleeding disorder as compared to Factor IX.
+Factor IX Deficiency commonly known as Hemophilia B is a slightly less common bleeding disorder as compared to Factor VIII.
 It is caused by a deficiency of clotting Factor IX.

 Factor IX Deficiency affects 1 in 10,000 live male births globally.
-Factor IX Deficiency is four times less common than Factor IX Hemophilia A.
+Factor IX Deficiency is four times less common than Factor VIII Hemophilia A.

 Factor IX Deficiency is also known as Christmas disease because the name of the first diagnosed Factor IX Deficiency patient is Stephen Christmas.

 The severity of the disease depends on the level of the remaining factor activity which has a normal range of 50-200%.
 Levels below 40% lead to symptoms of the disease.

 - Mild Hemophilia B Factor IX Deficiency – where 6% to 39% of FIX is present in the blood.
 This is mild Hemophilia B and patients generally only experience bleeding episodes only after falls, traumatic injuries or surgeries.
 Usually mild Hemophilia B is only diagnosed after a tooth extraction, injury or surgery.
 In some cases, the first episodes may occur only in adulthood.
 Treatment is needed usually only for surgery or invasive procedures.

 - Moderate Hemophilia B is Factor IX Deficiency – where the level of Factor IX in the blood is 1% to 5% of FIX is present in the blood.
 Patients with moderate Hemophilia A usually can have excess bleeding after injuries and surgeries, but some patients with moderate Hemophilia may have as well as present with spontaneous bleeds (bleeding with no obvious cause).
 Treatment is needed for surgery and procedures and if they have spontaneous bleeding may need regular therapy like patients with severe Hemophilia.